rajive/doma/doc/Design.md

   - one or more service interfaces

-- a `qos_profile` named `ServiceQosLib::User.Service.MyService` that defines the
+- a service `qos_profile` named `ServiceQosLib::User.Service.MyService`
-  endpoint qos policies for all the topics used by the service using topics filters (`topic_filter`)
+  that defines the endpoint qos policies for all the topics used by the service using topics filters (`topic_filter`)
+  - optional *per interface* qos profiles that specialize the service qos profile, e.g. for resources or different ownership strengths etc

 ## Components